ruizangelica/up206a-angelica/Group Project/Mini Group Assignment/Status Report_ARuiz.md

 # Status Report
-### Title: America’s Shopping Cart: The Public Health Impacts of Warehouse Infrastructure in the Inland Empire
+### Title-- America’s Shopping Cart: The Public Health Impacts of Warehouse Infrastructure in the Inland Empire
 ####  UP 206A | Winter 2021 | By: Angelica Ruiz

 **Proposal**